CUBRID/cubrid-testtools/doc/ha_repl_guide.md

 * ### Prepare Ha_repl Test Cases

 	There are two approaches.
 The first is to create our own test cases.
-	Log into the controller node, then create a arbitrary folder as `~/with_online/`, and then put our test cases under the folder.
+	Log into the controller node, then create an arbitrary folder exampled as `~/with_online/`, and then put our test cases under the folder.
 See example below:

 	File ~/with_online/example1.sql: